Han Song (writer): Work

 Critics have noted Han's ambivalent attitude towards the economic and social change experience in China during his lifetime.
 According to the China Daily, Han describes himself as a "staunch nationalist at heart", and his work is critical of China's desire to Westernize as fast as possible.
 He believes that "fast-track development does not agree with core Asian values", and that adoption of the "alien entities" of science, technology and modernization by the Chinese will turn them into monsters.

 An overview of his work in Los Angeles Times notes that Han's "prolific body of work deals largely with the clash between the U.S. and the Middle Kingdom," and that "if the author is critical of a cocky America, he is also unafraid to ruthlessly satirize an overreaching China."
 The New York Times says that although "classic sci-fi elements such as space travel or artificial intelligence" appear in Han's fiction, he is more interested "in how people respond to new technologies and the power and disruption they represent."

+Han's writing blends elements of technological dystopianism and Buddhist mysticism.
 The New York Times describes Han's work as often "bleak, graphic, and grotesque," citing his use of "ordinary settings, like subway trains, as backdrops for wild scenes of cannibalism or orgies."

+Regarding the significance of Chinese science fiction, Han contends that contemporary authors "put the country in hypothetically extreme situations to see how people might respond to radical changes.
+Sometimes they can put China to the test in a way that no mainstream writer can."

 A significant amount of Han's work is banned in his home country.
 In 2012, it was reported that most of his works are banned in mainland China.